metadatacenter-attic/deprecated-CEDAR-to-NCBI-Pipeline/README.md

 **We have made NCBI submission process simple for you.**

-1- Click on this link [CEDAR-to-NCBI Pipeline] (https://cedar.metadatacenter.org/dashboard?folderId=https:%2F%2Frepo.metadatacenter.net%2Ffolders%2Fe9eeb4a3-449b-4f4b-9db6-fd353d56501f).
+1- Click on this link [CEDAR-to-NCBI Pipeline](https://cedar.metadatacenter.org/dashboard?folderId=https:%2F%2Frepo.metadatacenter.net%2Ffolders%2Fe9eeb4a3-449b-4f4b-9db6-fd353d56501f).
 This will take you to the CEDAR login-in panel.

 2- If you are new user user, you have to create an account.